WDI-SEA/notes/00-config-deployment/deploy-node-mongo/readme.md

 heroku addons:create mongolab:sandbox
 ```

 This will create a free database instance, limited to 496 MB in storage.
 Keep this in mind.

+> Tip: While sandbox mode is a free service, you will unfortunately need to add a credit card to your Heroku account in order to take advantage of this.
+Please let your instructor know if this is a hardship for you, and alternative grading arrangements will be made.

 #### Configuring Mongoose